 Once your student loan debt is under control, turn your attention to any high-interest debt you may be carrying on credit cards.
 There are two common ways people approach paying down debt.
 Which one you choose depends on your financial situation.

 • The Debt Avalanche.
-With this system, you start by paying your highest interest rate card first, with payments above the monthly minimum.
+With this system, you start by paying your debt with the highest interest rate first, by making payments above the monthly minimum.
 You do this while still keeping up with minimum payments on any other debt.
-When you eliminate your highest rate debt first, you can more quickly lower your overall debt picture.
+Once that debt is paid off, you move to the debt with the next highest interest rate and do the same thing.
+When you eliminate your highest rate debt with the debt avalanche method, you can more quickly lower your overall debt picture.

 • The Debt Snowball.
 In this scenario, you pay off your debt in order of the smallest to the largest balances, regardless of interest rate.
 This way you see some of your smallest debts paid off quickly and get a psychological boost from doing so.
 As you pay off each debt, you assign the amount of the payment you were making on that balance to the next debt.
 Your debt repayment builds momentum, known as “the snowball effect.”